 Appoint an internal Project Manager as soon as you can.
 They will be responsible for:

 - Co-ordinating all the plans and arrangements

 - Overseeing the move timetable

-A project team should support the project manager and take responsibility for specific aspects of the move.
-Guard against the team becoming too large and unwieldy but you do need to make sure all the key departments in your organisation are represented.
+The Project Team should support the Project Manager and take responsibility for specific aspects of the move.
+Guard against the team becoming too large but make sure all the key departments in your organisation are represented.

 Project Team Members could include representatives from: